MicrosoftEdge/WebView2Feedback/specs/UnhandledKeyPressed.md

   /// Adds an event handler for the `UnhandledKeyPressed` event.
   /// `UnhandledKeyPressed` will be raised ONLY IF ALL of the following conditions are met:
   /// 1.
 The key event has not been marked as handled in the 'AcceleratorKeyPressed' event.
   /// 2.
-The key event is not consumed in the DOM (e.g., through calling event.preventDefault()).
+The key press is not consumed in the DOM.
+For example, a JavaScript handler for the document's keydown event calling `event.preventDefault()` would handle the key press and the `UnhandledKeyPressed` event will not be raised.
   /// 3.
 The event is not recognized or taken over by standard browser shortcuts (like ctrl + F, ctrl + P, etc).

   HRESULT add_UnhandledKeyPressed(